jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/guidelines/licensing-and-copyright.md

 ---
-id: licencing-and-copyright
+id: licensing-and-copyright
-title: Licencing and Copyright
+title: Licensing and Copyright
-sidebar_label: Licencing and Copyright
+sidebar_label: Licensing and Copyright
-slug: /development/licencing-and-copyright
+slug: /development/licensing-and-copyright
 ---

 We as a company, following the